HOPLAB-LBP/hoplab-wiki/docs/research/fmri/analysis/fmri-glm.md

 2. Store the onset files in the following structure:
     - `BIDS/sub-xx/func/sub-xx_run-x_eventsspm.mat`.

-    ```
+    ```bash
     BIDS/
     ├── sub-01/
     │   └── func/
     │       ├── sub-01_run-1_eventsspm.mat
     │       └── sub-01_run-2_eventsspm.mat
     ```

 ??? example "eventsBIDS2SPM"
     ```matlab
     function new_df = eventsBIDS2SPM(tsv_file)
         % eventsBIDS2SPM - Convert BIDS event files to SPM format
         % This function reads a BIDS event file and converts it to the format required by SPM.
         % It extracts the unique trial types and their onsets and durations and stores them in a
         % Matlab structure.
         %
         % Author: Andrea Costantino